ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/elasticsearch.markdown

      and the task is required to define the indexes it will access Elasticsearch with.
      {NOTE: }
       Our task defines Elasticsearch indexes by the index name, and by
-      an identifier that is common to the transferred documents (e.g. the documents ID) by which RavenDB will later on be able to locate these documents.
+      an identifier common to the transferred documents (e.g. the documents ID) that RavenDB will be able to locate the documents by.
      {NOTE/}
    * **Defining Transformation Scripts**.
-     A transformation script is the "heart" of an ETL task, determining which documents would be transferred, where to and in what form.
+     A transformation script is the "heart" of an ETL task, determining which documents would be transferred, where to, and in what form.

 * For a thorough step-by-step explanation: